-The Company has a liability of \$88 related to earnout payments to be made in conjunction with the Neosho Acquisition which is included in accounts payable and accrued expenses in the Condensed Consolidated Statements of Financial Condition as of March 31, 2024 and December 31, 2023 for contingent consideration.
+The Company has a liability of \$0 and \$88 related to earnout payments to be made in conjunction with the Neosho Acquisition which is included in accounts payable and accrued expenses in the Condensed Consolidated Statements of Financial Condition as of June 30, 2024 and December 31, 2023, respectively, for contingent consideration.
+The Company made contingent purchase price payments to Neosho of \$100 each during the second quarters of 2024 and 2023.